BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Nwamaka77/README.md

 Encourage your audience to ask questions and provide feedback.
 This helps you identify areas that need further clarification and allows you to adjust your content accordingly.

 8. Provide Summaries
-Offer brief summaries of key points at the beginning and end of your content.
+Offer summaries of key points at the beginning and end of your content.
 This helps reinforce the main ideas and ensures that important information is retained.

 9. Accessible Formats
 Ensure your content is accessible in various formats, such as text, audio, and video.
 This accommodates different learning preferences and abilities.